-The Michigan 4-H China Project, conducted in cooperation with the People’s Republic of China, is a global education program that often uses the arts for both in-school and after-school learning experiences.
+The Michigan 4-H Children' s Art Exchange China Project, conducted in cooperation with the People’s Republic of China, is a global education program that often uses the arts for both in-school and after-school learning experiences.
 More than 300,000 Michigan youth have participated in this project.
-Michigan K-to-6th-graders can:
+Michigan Kindergarteners-to-sixth-graders can:

 For more information on how to get involved as a youth or volunteer, contact your county MSU Extension office or

 Michigan 4-H has a new Childrens’ Art Exchange partner with the Lujiang New Town Elementary School of Xiamen (Xiamen Lujiang Xincheng Primary School).